larsgson/bibel-wiki/roadmap.md

 ### 3.1 Extend library section for each langague and each country

+#### Connect templates with existing libraries

+By making use of the templates *(Phase #2 above)* and connecting these to all the content from the existing libraries *(Phase #1 above)*, then it should be fairly easy and quick, without much effort, to make a lot of content much more easy to navigate

+#### Use existing external service

 Make use of already existing published Christian content, for example, on YouTube and other such big library services.
-Just add standard multi media metadata according to what is defined under Phase 2 here above, in order to then enable navigation both on the navigation timeline *(for instance, for series and episode)* and for Bible book, chapter and verse navigation.
+Just add standard multi media metadata *(using templates)* according to what is defined under Phase 2 here above, in order to then enable navigation both on the navigation timeline *(for instance, for series and episode)* and for Bible book, chapter and verse navigation.